ricardoortega97/SweCommunityBoard/README.md

 ## Notes

 Chanlleges:
-- Aligning the cards to adjust the size when the user changes the size of the window where the first row changes size but the next row was the same size
+- Aligning the cards to adjust the size when the user changes the size of the window where the first row changes size but the next row was the same size.
-- Adding animations to make the transition smoother when the user scrolls the first time
+- Adding animations to make the transition smoother when the user scrolls the first time.
-- Applyiing z-index property on the banner for the text and the image blend in together as a stack and sdjust the size
+- Applyiing z-index property on the banner for the text and the image blend in together as a stack and sdjust the size.
+- Used ChatGTP for minior assistance with CSS styling/recomendations and to explain how certain codes work on the ones that I did not understand well

+## Learning Experience

+This project was developed as a learning experience, focusing on:

+- **React + Vite**: Initialize a new React application with Vite.
+- **React Components**: Create a functional React component and difine and pass props to components.
+- **CSS Styling**: Apply CSS styling to React components.

 ## License